d3b-center/annoFuse/.github/ISSUE_TEMPLATE/propose-an-analysis.md

 #### What input data are required for this analysis?

-#### How do you plan to organise the analysis,will it be a multi function call or add to existsing functions?
+#### How do you plan to organise the analysis, will it be a multi function call or add to existsing functions?

 #### Who will complete the analysis (please add a GitHub handle here if relevant)?